hiteshkumar2187/chatbot/README.md

 bot: My sisters name is Caroline Bridges.
 bot: Do you have a favorite food?
 user: Yes, I like Pizza.
+bot: I've heard Pizza is good.
+user: What is my dads name?
+bot: I don't know.
+What is your fathers name?
+user: My father is named Charles Bridges.
+bot: That is a nice name.
+user: How many siblings do I have?
+bot: You have 2 siblings.
+user: What is my sisters name?
+bot: Your sister is named Caroline Bridges.
 ```